Pertussis ( Whooping Cough )

 Pertussis, also known as whooping cough, is an extremely contagious disease caused by the Bordetella pertussis bacterium.
 These bacteria produce toxins that paralyze parts of respiratory cells, leading to inflammation in the respiratory tract.

-The incubation period for pertussis is generally between 7-10 days long, but can last more than a month.
+The incubation period for pertussis is generally between 7-10 days, but can last more than a month.
 After symptoms first appear, the disease can take anywhere from weeks to months to fully run its course.

 While symptoms may be less severe for adults, pertussis can be extremely dangerous for infants and young children.

-In between bouts of coughing, the person typically does not appear to be ill.
+Between bouts of coughing, the person typically does not appear ill.

 Transmission

-Although cases of pertussis have dropped dramatically in the United States since the introduction of the pertussis vaccine, the disease has caused widespread outbreaks when vaccination rates have dropped.
-A recent outbreak in California led to the deaths of five infants in the first six months of 2010.
+Although cases of pertussis have dropped dramatically in the United States since the introduction of the pertussis vaccine, the disease has caused widespread outbreaks in recent years.
+In 2012, nearly 50,000 cases of pertussis were reported in the United States, the most cases since 1955.
+Twenty pertussis deaths were reported in 2012.
+Fifteen of those deaths occurred in infants too young to have received the vaccine.

-Pertussis also remains a major problem in the developing world, with estimates from the World Health Organization attributing nearly 280,000 deaths to the disease worldwide in 2003.
+Pertussis remains also a major problem in the developing world.
+The World Health Organization estimates that pertussis caused 89,000 deaths worldwide in 2012.

 Treatment and Care

-Antibiotics may be given to individuals in contact with the patient in order to prevent infection.
+Antibiotics may be given to individuals in contact with the patient to prevent infection.

-Infants are particularly at risk for complications from pertussis, with the highest percentage of complications occurring in children less than six months of age.
-Complications include bacterial pneumonia, seizures, ear infections, and dehydration, among others; in adults, rib fracture from coughing is also possible.
+Infants younger than six months are particularly at risk for complications and death from pertussis.
+Complications include pneumonia (bacterial or viral), seizures, ear infections, and dehydration, among others.
+In adults, rib fracture from coughing is also possible.

-The most common of these complications is bacterial pneumonia, which is also the most common cause of deaths from pertussis.
+The most common of these complications in infants is B. pertussis pneumonia, which accompanies almost all deaths from pertussis.

 Available Vaccines and Vaccination Campaigns